 At the same time, we can't ignore the civil society component.
 It's certainly not a pretty picture.
 According to last month's quarterly report to Congress of the Special Inspector General for Afghanistan Reconstruction (SIGAR), Afghanistan's domestic revenues declined some 25% over a year earlier and "covered about 40 percent of total government expenditures."

 Moreover, the largest single product of the largest economic sector, agriculture, was the production of opioids, which according to SIGAR nearly doubled to $3.02 billion last year from $1.56 billion a year earlier.
 We must find a way to build a viable economy independent of the Taliban.

-Be decisive and make the right choice, as painful as it may appear.
-For the alternative may be far more painful.
+Being decisive and making the right choice, as painful as it may appear is the only viable and secure alternative.
+Any other choice will be far more painful.
 Not just in the long run, but far more immediately than might ever be imagined.
 Sometimes, hardball does work.